trailofbits/deepstate/README.md

 DeepState consists of a static library, used to write test harnesses, and command-line _executors_ written in Python.
 At this time, the best documentation is in the [examples](/examples) and in our [paper](https://agroce.github.io/bar18.pdf).

-DeepState is currently more stable (and faster) when using angr as a backend than when using manticore.

 ## Contributing

 All accepted PRs are awarded bounties by Trail of Bits.
 Join the #deepstate channel on the [Empire Hacking Slack](https://empireslacking.herokuapp.com/) to discuss ongoing development and claim bounties.
 Check the [good first issue](https://github.com/trailofbits/deepstate/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label for suggested contributions.